shajenM/BerkeleyCapstoneProject/README.md

 Based on the above data analysis I ahve decided to drop the features ID, Height, Hit_target, Disciplinary_failure and Service_time, as they do not provide meaningfull contribution for training and some cases features like Height can be misleading.
 The feature 'Absenteeism_time_in_hours' is converted into  binary column 'Absent'
 One Hot encoding was applied to Education and Reason_for_absence

-### Modeling
-Initial modeling was performed using Logistic Regression.
-This provided an accurracy of 0.7271.
-Below table gives analysis of coefficients with odds ratio.

 <img src="images/oddsRatio.PNG">

 ### Summary on EDA